2018ik/2018ik.github.io/_wiki/moses.markdown

 ## History

+The first 40 years of Moses' life can be characterized by "I can."
+The last 40 years can be characterized with "I cannot, but God can."

 ### Birth

 After his birth, he was cared for by his mother, where no doubt Godly thoughts were infused into his being.